PrestaShop/contextual-help-api/.cloud/README.md

 ## Inputs variables

-You can modify inputs variable here [here](variables.tf)
-* stage used to determine application stage target (alpha/stable)
+The infrastructure variables can be found [here](variables.tf)
-* app_version is used to pull correct docker image
+* app_version is used to pull the correctly tagged docker image which runs the application
-* hash_id is used to force reapply deployment that has already been deployed
+* hash_id is used to document and trigger a new revision

 ### Environment variables